FarisDou/Microsoft-Sentinel-SIEM/README.md

 - Ensure both VMs are on

-- Ensure Microsoft Defender for Cloud and the Data Collection Rules are configured correct to collect logs from the VMs (from section: Logging and Monitoring: Enable MDC and Configure Log Collection for Virtual Machines)
+- Ensure Microsoft Defender for Cloud and the Data Collection Rules are configured correctly to collect logs from the VMs (from the section: Logging and Monitoring: Enable MDC and Configure Log Collection for Virtual Machines)

-- Ensure Logging is correctly configured for MS SQL Server (from section: Azure Intro: Creating our Subscription and First Resources)
+- Ensure Logging is correctly configured for MS SQL Server (from the section: Azure Intro: Creating our Subscription and First Resources)

-- If NSG FLow Logs are empty, ensure they are configured correctly (from section: Logging and Monitoring: Enable MDC and Configure Log Collection for Virtual Machines)
+- If NSG Flow Logs are empty, ensure they are configured correctly (from the section: Logging and Monitoring: Enable MDC and Configure Log Collection for Virtual Machines)

 - Alternatively, you can skip ahead to the “Azure Sentinel: Attack Traffic Generation” section to generate some traffic, but we need to make sure logging is configured correctly and showing up before that will work.